Hoyasumii/bee-movie/README.md

 30 degrees, roger.
 Bringing it around.

-Stand to the side, ki
+Stand to the side, kid